TPP Banner

 Secondly: local, (Australia)

-The main criteria was that the controller HAS to be capable of playing Robotron 2084.
-Robotron 2084 is a game I never saw in the arcades, I have only ever seen it since discovering Mame.
-It is my favourite game for intense gameplay.
-I whole-heartedly recommend you give it a whirl sometime, you'll be sweating at the intensity.
+The main criteria was that the controller has to be capable of playing Robotron 2084.
+Robotron 2084 is a game I never saw in the arcades when I was young in the early eighties, and have only known of it through MAME.
+Once I found this game it have become one of my all time favourites as the gameplay is so intense and fast pace. .
+I whole-heartedly recommend that if you have never played it, that you give it a play sometime; you'll be sweating at the intensity.

 Click images for larger view